cyphertjohn/bounded_arith/README.md

 # Term Rewriter

 ## Dependencies
-This code requires an ocaml interface to the GNU MultiPrecision library (gmp) as well as GNU Linear Programming library (glpk).
+This code requires an ocaml interface to the GNU MultiPrecision library (gmp).

 For ocaml opam is also helpful.
 To install these dependencies on Ubuntu run:

-`sudo apt-get install opam libgmp-dev libmpfr-dev libglpk-dev`
+`sudo apt-get install opam libgmp-dev libmpfr-dev`

 To initialize opam run: